elementary/website/docs/human-interface-guidelines.md

 ## Toasts {#toasts}

-A Toast is an ephmeral in-app notification overlaid on top of other content used to affirm user action and/or provide a time-sensitive contextual action.
+A Toast is an ephemeral in-app notification overlaid on top of other content used to affirm user action and/or provide a time-sensitive contextual action.
 After a short timeout, a Toast is automatically dismissed.
 Because they are ephemeral, Toasts should follow recent user action when the user is expected to engaging with the app.
 A Toast can offer a contextual action that can be triggered as long as the Toast is visible.
 A Toast includes a manual dismiss button, e.g. if it is likely to be covering content the user may be more interested in.

 A Toast's title should be phrased to affirm user action, even when providing an [Undo](#always-provide-an-undo) action.
 For example, "Foo was deleted", while offering an action to "Undo".